arnofrxdd/MouseShifter/README.md

 2. Run `MouseShifter.exe`.
 3. Set up your gear layout, knob, and sensitivity settings.
 4. Move the window where you want the overlay and press **Tab**.
 5. Start your game.
+6. Bind Gear controls.
-6. Use the overlay to shift gears with your mouse.
+7. Use the overlay to shift gears with your mouse.

 > ⚠️ **Note:** If the overlay doesn’t show up or work correctly, try switching your game to **borderless mode**.